Yuting1007/Leetcode-Note/Top Interview Problems.md

 `intiate the queue with the starter, step all possible steps, if valid then enqueue`

 ### [46.
 Permutations](https://leetcode.com/problems/permutations/)
-This is a classic dfs + backtracking problems.
-In order to keep the record of visited, we need a 1D vector.
+This is a classic dfs + backtracking problems. => all possible solution In order to keep the record of visited, we need a 1D vector.
 `dfs(input, index, visited, curr, res)`
 `dfs => stop, action, increment`